 Living in a retirement community can be something that you may consider when you reach the age of 55 or above.
-If you are 55 years of age or older the idea of living in a retirement community might appeal to you.
+Many older adults start looking at options as they reach the age of 55 years old.
+If you are 55 years of age or an older adult, the idea of living in a retirement community might appeal to you.
 They can help you more easily enjoy your retirement with community activities and amenities that you will be interested in.

-If you are considering moving into this type of community, there are some important facts you need to consider, let’s take a look.
+If you are considering moving into a senior living community, there are some important facts you need to consider, let’s take a look.

 Choosing the Right Type of Housing

 When you are considering downsizing your home, you may want to look at what type of housing will be ideal.
-Before you look at which retirement communities are right for you, you need to understand the type of housing you want to live in.
+Before you look at which senior living communities are right for you, you need to understand the type of housing you want to live in.
 Do you want to live in a single-family home, or will a condo be better?
 There are many benefits of living in a condo.
+Keep in mind if you reside in a condo, you are living one wall away from your neighbor.
+If you have a barking dog, or like a loud television, it may disturb your neighbor.

 There are pluses and minuses for each, with more privacy with a single-family home but more maintenance and upkeep expenses.
 You will have less space with a condo, but less to take care of, saving you some money.
 Additionally, condo communities generally provide home insurance for the structure as that expense is included in your monthly HOA dues.
 Most retirement communities will also have an HOA that will cover the cost of maintaining the common areas.